%2F%2Fusers%2F602b0194-0420-47c3-a057-47eddabd8532%2Fratecard%2Fbanner3.jpg&w=1200&q=75)

 Get ready for a heart-pounding shark fishing adventure right off the coast of Key Largo!
-This 3-hour trip with Local Grown Charters is all about non-stop action as you tangle with some of the ocean's most powerful predators.
-Captain Andrew Atwill knows these waters like the back of his hand and he's itching to put you on the sharks.
+This quick 3-hour trip with Local Grown Charters is all about non-stop action as you tangle with some of the ocean's most feared predators.
+Captain Andrew Atwill knows these waters like the back of his hand and he'll put you on the sharks faster than you can say "fish on!"
 Whether you're a seasoned angler or it's your first time wetting a line, this trip is guaranteed to get your adrenaline pumping.
-We're talking serious fish that'll test your strength and make your reel scream.
-So grab your sunscreen and let's hit the water for some world-class shark fishing!
+We're talking serious battles with blacktips, lemons, and bulls â the kind of fish that'll make your arms ache and your stories legendary.

 Vehicle Guest Capacity: 6